wwce/terraform/gcp/adv_peering_4fw_2spoke/README.md

 Terraform creates 4 VM-Series firewalls that secure ingress/egress traffic from spoke VPCs.
 The spoke VPCs are connected (via VPC Peering) to the VM-Series trust VPC.
 All TCP/UDP traffic originating from the spokes is routed to the internal load balancers.

+Please see the complete guide for more information.

 ### Overview
 * 5 x VPCs (mgmt, untrust, trust, spoke1, & spoke2) with relevant peering connections
 * 2 x VM-Series (BYOL / Bundle1 / Bundle2)